zgompert/TimemaColorPatternTimeseries/README.md

 ## Comparative alignments with Cactus

-I ran repeat masking on them and did a big series of preliminary alignments, see [SynPlotTcrEd.R](SynPlotTcrEd.R)
+As a first pass aimed at identifying homologous chromosomes (and some additional details), I am using `Cactus` to conduct pairwise genome alignments.
+We now have too many genomes to do this in a fully exhaustive manner, but we can do a sufficient number to track homology across all of the genomes.

+Summaries of what I have so far are here: [SynPlotTcrEd.R](SynPlotTcrEd.R).
+I am in the process of creating a table (to appear below) tracking homology across all of the genomes.

+## Chromosome 8 alignments with SibeliaZ

+`SibeliaZ` provides a refernce-based, many genome alignment tool that is pretty fast and accurate (see [Minkin and Medvedev 2020](https://www.nature.com/articles/s41467-020-19777-8)).
+I am using this for aligning all of the copies of chromosome 8 together.

-- I then extracted chromosome 8 from all of the phased, *T. cristinae* genomes, see [extractCh8.pl](extractCh8.pl) and `/uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/comp_aligns/chr8haplotypes`
+For this, I first extraced chromosome 8 from all of the phased, *T. cristinae* genomes, see [extractCh8.pl](extractCh8.pl) and `/uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/comp_aligns/chr8haplotypes`

-- I used SibeliaZ to do an initial alignment of this (it is fast but not as good at deeper divergence)
+I then used `SibeliaZ` to generate the alignments.

 ```bash
 #!/bin/bash